Mozez Praiz

 Mozez Praiz is a Nigerian model and a sports TV/radio presenter who currently works under SuperSport and Smooth F.M 98.1.
 Best known to be the host of Star Football Superfans Show and the anchor of Naija Made, Mozez has covered several sporting events including the 2010 Africa Cup of Nations in Angola and the 2010 FIFA World Cup in South Africa.

-Mozez Praiz is also part of a stellar cast of Neil Andrews, Chisom Mbonu-Ezeoke, Wofai Fada and Chuey Chu on the number one sports betting show on the continent; Most Valuable Picks, airing on SuperSport.
+Mozez Praiz stars alongside Neil Andrews, Chisom Mbonu-Ezeoke, Wofai Fada, and Chuey Chu on Most Valuable Picks, the continent’s top sports betting show, airing on SuperSport.

 Early life and education

 Mozez was born into a family of nine in Lagos State, South-Western Nigeria, where he had his primary and secondary school education.
 He proceeded to The Polytechnic, Ibadan where he graduated with a National Diploma in Mass Communication; and later studied Cinematography, Editing and set design at the Independent Television Producers Association of Nigeria training school in 2001.